History History of the Ropeway

 20th anniversary of opening

-Construction of the second ropeway begins
+Construction of No.2 Ropeway begins

-Renovation of the Second Ropeway
+Renovation of the No2.
+Ropeway

 Japan's first double-decker gondola